 This is an insight which many of us would do well to remember.
-In an industry focussed on ‘solutions’, it is not surprising that few of us challenge some rather fixed notions of what the ‘problem’ is.
+In an industry focus on ‘solutions’, it is not surprising that few of us challenge some rather fixed notions of what the ‘problem’ is.
 We tend to assume that most organisational ‘problems’ can be aligned to one or other of the established ‘genres’ of training.
 Revenues dropping?
 You need some sales training.
 Negative media coverage?
 Better roll out some more D&I training.

 Typically, a lofty initiative or management vision sits behind well-funded programmes.
 Yet, however well-intentioned (and however specific it sounds) such an imposed ‘vision’ is often part of the problem.
 There’s no doubt that vision is hugely important, but the day-to-day realities of problems in large organisations can be obscured by a focus on the big picture.